Fair Treatment = Fair Amount for Severance Pay

 - The Availability of Similar Employment, Having Regard to the Age, Training and Qualifications of the Employee.

-Wrongful Dismissal and Just Cause
+Wrongful Firing and Just Cause

 The employer does not have to give the employee a notice period or severance pay if the employer has a good reason or “just cause” to fire that employee.
 For example, the employee might have been caught stealing from the company.
 Or, the employee was intoxicated at work while operating heavy machinery.